umarhassan-mitodl/16.323-spring-2008/content/pages/lecture-notes.md

 Calculus of variations

 Most books cover this material well, but Kirk (chapter 4) does a particularly nice job.
-See {{% resource_link "463cd8cf-a638-4e09-963e-e4ebbe06655c" "here" %}} for an online reference.
+See [here](http://mathworld.wolfram.com/CalculusofVariations.html) for an online reference.

 {{< tdclose >}}